France: Early to mid-20th century (1914–1946)

-France was invaded by Germany and defended by Great Britain to start World War I in August 1914.
-A rich industrial area in the northeast was occupied.
-France and the Allies emerged victorious against the Central Powers at a tremendous human and material cost.
-World War I left 1.4 million French soldiers dead, 4% of its population.

-Between 27 and 30% of soldiers conscripted from 1912 to 1915 were killed.
-The interbellum years were marked by intense international tensions and a variety of social reforms introduced by the Popular Front government (annual leave, eight-hour workdays, women in government).
+France was invaded by Germany and defended by Great Britain at the start of World War I in August 1914.
+A rich industrial area in the north was occupied.
+France and the Allies emerged victorious against the Central Powers at tremendous human cost.
+It left 1.4 million French soldiers dead, 4% of its population.
+Interwar was marked by intense international tensions and social reforms introduced by the Popular Front government (e.g., annual leave, eight-hour workdays, women in government).

 In 1940, France was invaded and quickly defeated by Nazi Germany.
-France was divided into a German occupation zone in the north, an Italian occupation zone in the southeast and an unoccupied territory, the rest of France, which consisted of the southern French metropolitan territory (two-fifths of pre-war metropolitan France) and the French empire, which included the two protectorates of French Tunisia and French Morocco, and French Algeria; the Vichy government, a newly established authoritarian regime collaborating with Germany, ruled the unoccupied territory.
+France was divided into a German occupation zone in the north, an Italian occupation zone and an unoccupied territory, the rest of France, which consisted of southern France and the French empire.
+The Vichy government, an authoritarian regime collaborating with Germany, ruled the unoccupied territory.
 Free France, the government-in-exile led by Charles de Gaulle, was set up in London.

-From 1942 to 1944, about 160,000 French citizens, including around 75,000 Jews, were deported to death camps and concentration camps in Germany and occupied Poland.
-In September 1943, Corsica was the first French metropolitan territory to liberate itself from the Axis.
-On 6 June 1944, the Allies invaded Normandy and in August they invaded Provence.
-Over the following year, the Allies and the French Resistance emerged victorious over the Axis powers and French sovereignty was restored with the establishment of the Provisional Government of the French Republic (GPRF).
-This interim government, established by de Gaulle, aimed to continue to wage war against Germany and to purge collaborators from office.
-It also made several important reforms (suffrage extended to women, the creation of a social security system).
+From 1942 to 1944, about 160,000 French citizens, including around 75,000 Jews, were deported to death and concentration camps.
+On 6 June 1944, the Allies invaded Normandy, and in August they invaded Provence.
+The Allies and French Resistance emerged victorious, and French sovereignty was restored with the Provisional Government of the French Republic (GPRF).
+This interim government, established by de Gaulle, continued to wage war against Germany and to purge collaborators from office.
+It made important reforms e.g. suffrage extended to women and the creation of a social security system.